zulip/zulip/zerver/webhooks/newrelic/doc.md

-New Relic can send messages to a Zulip stream for incidents.
+New Relic can send messages to a Zulip channel for incidents.

 1. {!create-channel.md!}